livaschar/mofsynth_adv/README.md

 - **Global Config**: Set up your SLURM templates once with our new `~/.mofsynth/slurm_template.sh` approach and run anywhere.

-- **Open Science Ready**: All dependencies are now open source, making MOFSynth-Adv fully transparent and reproducible.
+- **Open Science Ready**: All dependencies are now open source, making MOFSynth-ADV fully transparent and reproducible.

 ✅ Why Upgrade?
 Whether you're screening thousands of MOFs or performing high-throughput synth-likelihood predictions, MOFSynth delivers the performance and flexibility modern computational chemists demand.